What Is GitOps? Deployment Strategies & Advantages Explained

 This can be done using tools like Argo CD.
 Essentially, Argo CD is like having an agent in your infrastructure that's always on the lookout for changes in your Git repository.
 Argo CD connects to the repo, and when it detects changes, it pulls the latest version and applies it to your infrastructure.

-One of the key benefits of using Argo CD is that it always keeps your infrastructure in sync with your Git repository.
+One key benefit of using Argo CD is that it always keeps your infrastructure in sync with your Git repository.

-For example, if you were to make a manual change to your infrastructure, Argo CD would detect this and realize that there is now a difference between what's in the Git repository and what's in the actual infrastructure.
-And here's the cool part - Argo CD is smart enough to revert those changes and make sure that the state of your infrastructure is the same as the state defined in the code that’s in the Git repository.
+For example, if you were to change your infrastructure manually, Argo CD would detect this and realize that there is a difference between what's in the Git repository and what's in the actual infrastructure.
+And here's the cool part - Argo CD is smart enough to revert those changes and ensure that your infrastructure's state is the same as the state defined in the code in the Git repository.

-In other words, Argo CD makes sure that Git is the single source of truth when it comes to the state of your infrastructure.
-This is what GitOps is all about - using Git as the authoritative source of information about your infrastructure, so that your team is always on the same page.
+In other words, Argo CD ensures that Git is the single source of truth regarding the state of your infrastructure.
+This is what GitOps is all about—using Git as the authoritative source of information about your infrastructure so that your team is always on the same page.

 The main difference between push-based and pull-based deployment strategies is the initiator of the deployment process.
 In push-based, you initiate the process, while in pull-based, the infrastructure initiates the process.